Bug with Polkit on Ubuntu/Debian running Wayland

 - Ubuntu-based systems with

-running Wayland. - Debian-based systems with
+polkit >= 124running Wayland. - Debian-based systems with

-polkit >= 124
+polkit >= 124running Wayland.

 - Ubuntu-based systems with